storacha/specs/w3-access.md

 #### Example

-> Invoke `access/delegate` asking web3.storage to record delegation from the previous the previous example
+> Invoke `access/delegate` asking web3.storage to record delegation from the previous example

 ```ts
 {